The history of our top product Earth Cream Powder, formerly known as 'desert sand'

 Liliane Hessels , a consultant for us for many years, also remembers the product well.

-“The product was packaged in a cute jar with a cork, a feast for the eyes.
-Before using the desert sand, we always recommended applying a day cream and letting it penetrate well.
-Shake the jar to loosen and air up the powder, and apply a little powder with a larger make-up brush.
-In the current packaging with a handy hole lid, it is even easier to dose the powder.
-I always turn my brush in the jar, and if you still have the feeling that you have too much powder; just blow on the brush."
+The product was packaged in a cute, corked jar, a feast for the eyes.
+Before using the desert sand, we always recommend applying a day cream and letting it absorb thoroughly.
+Shake the jar to loosen and fluff the powder, and then apply a small amount with a larger makeup brush.
+The current packaging, with its handy perforated lid, makes dosing the powder even easier.
+I always swirl my brush around in the jar, and if you still feel like you've got too much powder, just blow on the brush.

 Have you used our sun 🌞 in a jar yet?